 - Fecal floatation - We recommend a fecal float to check for the presence of intestinal parasites on any new pet added to your household regardless of age, followed by annual testing.
 Testing new pets is especially important because most parasites are spread from one dog or cat to another through the feces.
 Adding a new pet to your house could contaminate your yard and expose all of your pets to potential infection.
 Potential problems from intestinal parasites can range from fairly minor, to diarrhea and vomiting, or even life threatening due to anemia.
 No single dewormer kills every type of intestinal parasite and frequently more than one dose is indicated.
 Additionally, some of the common intestinal parasites are zoonotic, meaning that you or your children could become sick from skin contact or consuming anything contaminated by these parasites.

-- Heartworm (Testing recommended in dogs only) - Heartworms have a complex life cycle that requires infection by a mosquito.
+- Heartworm (Routine testing recommended in dogs only) - Heartworms have a complex life cycle that requires infection by a mosquito.
 Fayetteville has a very heavy mosquito and heartworm problem year round due to our unpredictable temperature fluctuations.
 This complex life cycle makes it impossible to detect an infection for the first 6 months after being bitten by a mosquito.
 We recommend testing all animals greater than 6 months of age on an annual basis, in addition to monthly prevention year round.

 - Feline Leukemia and FIV (Cats only) - We recommend testing all cats at or before adoption and again prior to changing lifestyle (adding new cats to the house or changing from indoor to outdoor environment), or when clinical signs are present that may be due to either of these viruses.